sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/120 - column.md

 title: "Column"
 hidden: false
 ---
-Matches all lines below the anchor line on the current page if:
+Extracts all lines below the anchor line on the current page if:

 - The anchor line's left and right boundaries ("x extent") contain the target line's x extent, or vice versa.